Cannabis and your health

 Using cannabis can affect your physical and mental health.
 It can also be addictive – both psychologically and physically.

 The risks are higher if you start using cannabis at a young age (under 25) because the brain is still developing.
-The risks are also higher for those who have a personal or family history of mental illness.
+The risks are also higher for those who have a personal or family history of mental illness or substance use disorder.

 Short-term effects